telefonicaid/fiware-cygnus/doc/cygnus-ngsi/installation_and_administration_guide/running_as_service.md

     $ sudo service cygnus stop

-Previous commands afefcts to **all** of Cygnus instances configured.
+Previous commands afects to **all** of Cygnus instances configured.
 If only one instance is wanted to be managed by the service script then the instance identifier after the action must be specified:

     $ sudo service cygnus status <id>